6

 Poor Value

 The financial data raises serious concerns about Ashford University.
-With a net cost of $31,266 per year and median graduate earnings of only $35,404 ten years out, the payback period stretches to 656.1 years.
+With a net cost of $31,266 per year and median graduate earnings of only $35,404 ten years out, the estimated payback period exceeds >50 years.
 For most students, the financial return does not justify the cost.

 Areas of concern include weak earnings relative to cost and a 10.7% graduation rate and high debt relative to what graduates earn and concerning loan repayment rates and a long payback period.